stefan-m-lenz/JuliaConnectoR/README.md

 With the `JuliaConnectoR` it is possible to use e. g. use the Flux package for training a neural network on the famous `iris` data set.

+You can see, that the translation from Julia to R code is rather straightforward:

 On the left side, we see example code for training a neural network for classification on the famous `iris` data set.
 On the right side, a translation to corresponding R code is shown.

-These are two complete runnable examples, which show all important steps in training a neural network.
+Both are two complete runnable examples, which show all important steps in training a neural network.

 <details><summary>Data preparation</summary>